gem/oq-engine/doc/installing/README.md

 $ oq info venv
 ```

-Scientists wanting to develop new GMPEs or new features for the engine should look at the **[Installing the OpenQuake Engine for development on Linux and macOS](development.md)**  and the **[Installing the OpenQuake Engine for development on Windows](development-windows.md)** guides.
+Scientists wanting to develop new GMPEs or new features for the engine should **[Install the OpenQuake Engine for development](universal.md)**.

 ### PyPI